top of page

 Maria Visconti

-She has been researching the Nazi regime since 2012 and studied the Nazi resistance group White Rose for her Master’s degree.
+She has been researching Nazism since 2012.
+In her master's thesis, she studied the German resistance group White Rose .

-She intends to continue researching the denazification process and the narratives of the Nazis in other post-war trials.
+Currently, she researches the denazification process and the narratives of Nazi perpetrators in postwar trials.

 bottom of page